-Your GPU is already operating within safe temperature range out of the box because decent GPU manufacturers will optimize their graphics card to work well out of the box and there is no need to fuss about a degree over or below average.
-Because many factors can influence your GPU temperatures, your temperatures may be very different from the results of other people.
+Your GPU is already operating within safe temperature range because decent GPU manufacturers will optimize their graphics cards to work well out of the box and there is no need to fuss about a degree over or below average.
+Because many factors can influence your GPU temperatures, your temperatures may be very different from what other people are experiencing.

 Factors That Can Influence Your GPU Temp